 Foreign Reports in the Media:

-The Atlantic Council published an article by Matthew M. Reed, titled “No End in Sight for Libya’s Oil Drama,” on September 11, 2013.
+Foreign Policy published “Federalism and Libya’s Oil” by Matthew M. Reed on February 3, 2014. ”No End in Sight for Libya’s Oil Drama,” also by Reed, was published by the Atlantic Council on September 11, 2013.

 Nat Kern participated as a panelist at the Middle East Policy Council’s 70th Capitol Hill Conference on October 17, 2012.
 The event focused on “Policy Choices for the New Administration,” and Kern’s remarks addressed U.S.-Saudi relations.
 Video and the transcript are available at MEPC.org.